Why do I feel suicidal?

 - choose suicide methods that have a lower chance of survival

-- believe you can or feel you have to cope without help
+- believe you can cope without help, or feel you have to cope without help

 - worry that you will appear weak if you talk about your feelings or seek support.

-Studies show that people from LGBTQ communities are more likely to experience suicidal feelings and take their own lives.
+Studies show that people from LGBTIQ+ communities are more likely to experience suicidal feelings and take their own lives.

-The reasons for this are complex and not yet fully understood.
-However, mental health problems experienced by LGBTQ people have been linked to:
+The reasons for this are complex, but mental health problems experienced by LGBTIQ+ people have been linked to:

-You might also experience rejection, negative reactions or hostility from family members, friends, strangers, employers or members of the religious community.
-This can have a big impact on your self-esteem and mean you might feel unable to be open about your sexual or gender identity at work, at home or in the world at large.
+You might also experience rejection, negative reactions or hostility from people in your life.
+For example, this could be from family members, friends, employers, members of a religious community, or strangers.
+This can have a big impact on your self-esteem.
+You may also feel unable to be open about your sexual or gender identity at work, at home or in other areas of your life.